dororoliu666/bigbang/README.md

 This repository contains a static website for browsing AI tools.
 Tools can be filtered by clicking hashtag-style categories, searched by name or description, and rated on a 0–100 scale.
 Each card shows the current rating and includes a **评分** button to submit your score, which is stored locally in your browser using `localStorage`.

 The dataset now lists fifteen popular AI tools, including several Chinese options.
 Each entry includes the company behind the tool, its country (shown with a flag), the year it was created, the current version, and an embedded logo so images never break.
+When scraping new data the script tries to fetch each tool's logo from the website and falls back to a generated SVG placeholder if needed.

 Open `index.html` in your browser to use the site.
 The layout is responsive and uses a grid of cards for each tool.
 Hover over a card to reveal a "去体验" button and click anywhere on the card to visit the tool.
 The left sidebar lets you switch between **首页** and **我常用的**, the latter showing tools you've recently visited.